amatsuda/database_rewinder/README.md

 ### Credit

-This strategy was originally devised and implemented by @eudoxa.
+This strategy was originally devised and implemented by Shingo Morita (@eudoxa) at COOKPAD Inc.

 ## Supported versions